Tolsa/forest-doc/_includes/lumber/getting-started.md

 ## Introduction

+Lumber is an opensource tool to generate an admin microservice using Forest.
-Forest instantly provides all common admin tasks such as CRUD operations, simple chart rendering, user group management, and WYSIWYG interface editor.
+It instantly provides all common admin tasks such as CRUD operations, simple chart rendering, user group management, and WYSIWYG interface editor.
 That's what makes Forest a quick and easy solution to get your admin interface started.

 This guide assists developers in having the admin completely tailored to cater to their specific needs.
 We've developed Forest so that your admin is 100%